 I was always a fan of full-face palettes.
 I have loved a couple of Chanel ones, very much used a few Laura Mercier ones and then there was that Dior box that simply had everything.
 I used that for years!
 They don't make them like that anymore.
 The popularity of the Urban Decay Naked Palettes spawned a whole slew of copycats.
 12 eyeshadows in one palette!
 But I longed for the one that had it all: eyeshadows, blush, powder, lip color, a sturdy, travel-friendly compact with a large mirror that I could actually use.

 Over the holidays, I saw a number of those but I zeroed in on two brands that I felt most comfortable with: Chanel and Guerlain.
 Similar price point (under a hundred) and content, I figured deserved a comparison post.
-I threw in the YSL Kiss and Love Palette just because it was similarly-priced although the lack of a blusher kind of sets it apart.
+I threw in the YSL Kiss and Love Palette just because it was similarly-priced and contained almost the same items.
 I considered purchasing the Dolce & Gabbana one except it was about $150 and now out of stock where I would have purchased it.
 But anyway...